mariadb-corporation/MaxScale/Getting-Started/Building-MaxScale-from-Source-Code.md

 This will result in an installation being created which is identical to that which would be achieved by installing the binary package.

-By default, MaxScale installs to `/usr/local/mariadb-maxscale` and places init.d scripts and ldconfig files into their folders.
+When building from source, MaxScale installs to `/usr/local/` and places init.d scripts and ldconfig files into their folders.
 Change the `CMAKE_INSTALL_PREFIX` variable to your desired installation directory and set `WITH_SCRIPTS=N` to prevent the init.d script and ldconfig file installation.

 Other useful targets for Make are `documentation`, which generates the Doxygen documentation, and `uninstall` which uninstall MaxScale binaries after an install.